 Microsoft rolled out 60 patches for its Patch Tuesday release, impacting 19 critical flaws and 39 important flaws.

 Original release date: August 14, 2018 The Federal Bureau of Investigation (FBI) has released an article on building a digital defense against travel scams.
 FBI explains how scammers trick consumers with “free” vacation ploys.
 These offers may be fake or involve hidden fees.
 Legitimate companies will not ask prize winners to pay to claim their reward.
 NCCIC encourages consumers to review the FBI Article, the Federal Trade Commission’s Travel Tips, and NCCIC’s Tip on Avoiding Social Engineering and Phishing Attacks …

 Read More »

-Original release date: April 17, 2018 Oracle has released its Critical Patch Update for April 2018 to address 254 vulnerabilities across multiple products.
-A remote attacker could exploit some of these vulnerabilities to take control of an affected system.
-NCCIC encourages users and administrators to review the Oracle April 2018 Critical Patch Update and apply the necessary updates.
+Original release date: August 14, 2018 VMware has released security updates to address vulnerabilities in vSphere, Workstation, Fusion, and Virtual Appliances.
+An attacker could exploit these vulnerabilities to obtain sensitive information.
+NCCIC encourages users and administrators to review VMware Security Advisories VMSA-2018-0020 and VMSA-2018-0021 and apply the necessary updates.
 This product is provided subject to this Notification and this Privacy & Use policy.